-Student Bar Association Committees

-a.
-Academic Affairs Committee
+- Student Bar Association Committees - a.
+Academic Affairs Committee b.
+Student Life Committee c.
+Community Outreach Committee

 The Academic Affairs Committee develops programs to assist students with their studies.
 The Committee may discuss student concerns regarding academic policies with members of the faculty and staff.